DaniloZZZ/Drone/readme.md

-A basic code for arduino and ESP8266 WiFi module to controll a drone.
-Written from scratch as part arduino learning process.
+A basic code for Arduino and ESP8266 WiFi module to controll a drone.
+Written from scratch at 09-12/2016 as part Arduino learning process.